danusan-s/Chess-Render-with-OpenGL/stockfish/wiki/UCI-&-Commands.md

     Enable weaker play aiming for an Elo rating as set by `UCI_Elo`.
 This option overrides `Skill Level`.

   * `UCI_Elo` `type spin default 1320 min 1320 max 3190`
-    If enabled by UCI_LimitStrength, aim for an engine strength of the given Elo.
+    If `UCI_LimitStrength` is enabled, it aims for an engine strength of the given Elo.
     This Elo rating has been calibrated at a time control of 60s+0.6s and anchored to CCRL 40/4.

   * `Skill Level` `type spin default 20 min 0 max 20`